hdShang/arxiv-daily/docs/cs-LG/2025-09-19/papers/250915735v3-eigentrack-spectral-activation-feature-tracking-for-hallucination-an.md

 ---
 layout: default
-title: EigenTrack: Spectral Activation Feature Tracking for Hallucination and Out-of-Distribution Detection in LLMs and VLMs
+title: "EigenTrack: Spectral Activation Feature Tracking for Hallucination and Out-of-Distribution Detection in LLMs and VLMs"
 ---

 # EigenTrack: Spectral Activation Feature Tracking for Hallucination and Out-of-Distribution Detection in LLMs and VLMs